 Governing Law.
 THIS AGREEMENT AND THE RIGHTS AND DUTIES OF THE PARTIES HEREUNDER SHALL BE GOVERNED BY AND CONSTRUED, ENFORCED AND PERFORMED IN ACCORDANCE WITH THE LAWS OF THE STATE OF NEW YORK, WITHOUT REGARD TO PRINCIPLES OF CONFLICTS OF LAW.

 Arbitration.
-Any claim, counterclaim, demand, cause of action, dispute, and controversy arising out of or relating to this Agreement or the relationship established by this Agreement, any provision hereof, the alleged breach thereof, or in any way relating to the subject matter of this Agreement, involving the Parties and/or their respective representatives (for purposes of this Section 11 only, collectively the "Claims"), even though some or all of such Claims allegedly are extra-contractual in nature, whether such Claims sound in contract, tort, or otherwise, at law or in equity, under state or federal law, whether provided by statute or the common law, for damages or any other relief, shall be resolved by binding arbitration.
+Any claim, counterclaim, demand, cause of action, dispute or controversy arising out of or relating to this Agreement or the relationship established by this Agreement, any provision hereof, the alleged breach thereof, or in any way relating to the subject matter of this Agreement, involving the Parties and/or their respective representatives (for purposes of this Section 12 only, collectively the "Claims"), even though some or all of such Claims allegedly are extra-contractual in nature, whether such Claims sound in contract, tort, or otherwise, at law or in equity, under state or federal law, whether provided by statute or the common law, for damages or any other relief, shall be resolved by binding arbitration.
 Arbitration shall be conducted in accordance with the rules of arbitration of the Federal Arbitration Act and, to the extent an issue is not addressed by the federal law on arbitration, by the Commercial Arbitration Rules of the American Arbitration Association.
-The validity, construction, and interpretation of this agreement to arbitrate, and all procedural aspects of the arbitration conducted pursuant hereto shall be decided by the arbitrators.
+The validity, construction, and interpretation of this agreement to arbitrate, and all procedural aspects of the arbitration conducted pursuant hereto, shall be decided by the arbitrators.
 In deciding the substance of the Parties' Claims, the arbitrators shall refer to the governing law.
-It is agreed that the arbitrators shall have no authority to award treble, exemplary or punitive damages of any type under any circumstances whether or not such damages may be available under state or federal law, or under the Federal Arbitration Act, or under the Commercial Arbitration Rules of the American Arbitration Association, the Parties hereby waiving their right, if any, to recover any such damages.
-The arbitration proceeding shall be conducted in New, York.
-Within thirty (30) days of the notice of initiation of the arbitration procedure, each party shall select one arbitrator.
-The three (3) arbitrators shall select a fourth arbitrator.
-The fourth arbitrator shall be a person who has over eight years professional experience in electrical energy-related transactions and who has not previously been employed by either Party and does not have a direct or indirect interest in any of the Parties or the subject matter of the arbitration.
-While the fourth arbitrator shall be neutral, thethree party-appointed arbitrators are not required to be neutral, and it shall not be grounds for removal of any of the three party-appointed arbitrators or for vacating the arbitrators' award that any of such arbitrators has past or present minimal relationships with the Party that appointed such arbitrator.
+It is agreed that the arbitrators shall have no authority to award treble, exemplary or punitive damages of any type under any circumstances, whether or not such damages may be available under state or federal law, or under the Federal Arbitration Act, or under the Commercial Arbitration Rules of the American Arbitration Association, the Parties hereby waiving their right, if any, to recover any such damages.
+The arbitration proceeding shall be conducted in New York, New York.
+Within thirty (30) days of the notice of initiation of the arbitration procedure, each Party to the arbitration shall select one arbitrator.
+If the dispute subject to arbitration involves all of the Parties, the three (3) arbitrators selected shall select a fourth arbitrator (or, if only two Parties are involved, the two arbitrators shall select a third arbitrator).
+The fourth (or third, as the case may be) arbitrator shall be a person who has over eight years professional experience in electrical energy-related transactions and who has not previously been employed by any of the Parties and does not have a direct or indirect interest in any of the Parties or the subject matter of the arbitration.
+While the fourth arbitrator (or third, as the case may be) shall be neutral, the party-appointed arbitrators are not required to be neutral, and it shall not be grounds for removal of any of the three party-appointed arbitrators or for vacating the arbitrators' award that any of such arbitrators has past or present minimal relationships with the Party that appointed such arbitrator.
 To the fullest extent permitted by law, any arbitration proceeding and the arbitrator's award shall be maintained in confidence by the Parties.
+Any and all of the arbitrators’ orders and decisions may be enforceable in, and judgment upon any award rendered in the arbitration proceeding may be confirmed and entered by, any federal or state court of competent jurisdiction.